ddc-java-21/crossfyre/docs/index.md

 ### Summary

 * CrossFyre is a crossword-puzzle generator app for Android that allows users to work on a daily
-* generated cross word puzzle of the day.
+* generated cross userWord puzzle of the day.
 Its hallmark feature is a generated puzzled of the day
 * that creates a unique puzzle for a selected theme.
 It uses a public API (or APIs) to retrieve
 * content to serve as the content for the puzzles, allowing for unique puzzles to be created every
 * day.
 It tracks user puzzle history using an account login system.
 So whether looking for a